ral-stevens/CPE521Final/README.md

+# Dataset Description
+[rawseeds_d21part1.pdf](rawseeds_d21part1.pdf) describes the datasets, including how and where they were collected.

 # Usage
 ## Installing Git LFS
 [Git LFS](https://git-lfs.github.com/) is used to host the large csv files.
 You need install and initialize Git LFS before cloning the repository.